What exactly is estate planning?

 - Make sure that any of your assets that potentially exceed the inheritance tax allowance are passed into a trust at least seven years before the death of either you or your surviving spouse.
 This should also take into account your own financial position and ensure that your lifestyle needs are met before any tax advice and estate planning proposals are put in place.
-Financial advice, from an experienced independent financial planner, is essential
+Advice from an experienced Inheritance tax specialist is essential.

 If I already have a will, how often do I need to review it?

 The inheritance tax rules changed dramatically in October 2006.
-If your will has not been reviewed by an estate planning professional or financial planner since that time it is essential that you deal with this as soon as possible.
+If your will has not been reviewed by an estate planning professional since that time it is essential that you deal with this as soon as possible.

 Why do I need to bother with estate planning?